 Defying Child Marriage

 Due to prevailing societal pressure at just 11 years of age, Rukhmabai was married off to Dadaji Bhikaji, who was aged 19 at the time.
-However unlike other girls of her era Rakhmabai refused to live with her husband.
+However unlike other girls of her era Rukhmabai refused to live with her husband.
 Instead she continued her education under her stepfather’s guidance.
 As she blossomed into an intelligent and cultured young woman, she discovered that her husband had questionable character traits and little interest in education.
 Terrified of being in a stifling and loveless marriage, Rukhmabai decided she could not remain tied to such a man.

 The Iconic Court Case that shocked even the British India